getodk/docs/odk2-src/getting-started-2-user.rst

 Joining a device to an Existing Aggregate Server
 ------------------------------------------------------

-ODK uses a server called Aggregate to distribute blank forms, accept finalized forms, publish data, and more.
-We will use an Aggregate Server to get the data for a sample application.
+Aggregate is a server that distributes blank forms, accepts finalized forms, publishes data, and more.
+We will use an Aggregate Server to get the data for a sample application for ODK Tables and ODK Survey.

 The steps for joining a device to an existing Aggregate server are straightforward.